 Provincial Jurisdictional Challenges

 Canada’s patchwork approach to gambling regulation creates significant environmental accountability gaps.
-Unlike unified federal oversight, each province independently regulates online gambling through its own gaming corporation—Ontario operates iGaming Ontario, British Columbia runs BCLC, and Quebec manages Loto-Québec.
+Unlike unified federal oversight, each province independently regulates online gambling through its own gaming corporation.
+Ontario operates iGaming Ontario, British Columbia runs BCLC, and Quebec manages Loto-Québec.
 This fragmentation means no consistent environmental standards exist across provincial borders.

 This regulatory divide also affects Indigenous communities disproportionately.
 Server facilities and infrastructure developments frequently impact traditional territories spanning multiple provinces, yet fragmented oversight prevents comprehensive environmental assessments.
 Without coordinated interprovincial standards, companies can exploit regulatory gaps, choosing to operate from provinces with the weakest environmental requirements.

 Legal professionals argue this jurisdictional patchwork violates the precautionary principle embedded in Canadian environmental law.
 The lack of standardized reporting makes it nearly impossible for citizens to hold the industry accountable or make informed choices about their environmental impact when gambling online.
+As global data center energy consumption is projected to double by the end of 2026, the urgency for coordinated provincial action intensifies.

 What Environmental Protections Should Apply